Frequently asked questions (FAQs)

 - 8. OEG says I owe them money (called "arrears") for unpaid monthly rental payments.
 Does the settlement cancel these arrears?

-- 13. Can I get my agreement cancelled under the settlement?
+- 10. I filed a claim, can I get my agreement cancelled under the settlement?

 1. What is a class action? (back to top)